This fresh, delicious Farmer's Market Feta Bruschetta is always a hit and easy to put together. It's also super adaptable!

 Who can resist a delicious appetizer?
 I especially love something light and fresh like this Farmer's Market Feta Bruschetta.
 It doesn't spoil anyone's appetite for dinner ad it's easy to put together.
 It's also super adaptable to what's in season!

-I decided to call this particular version a Farmer’s Market Feta Bruschetta because the flavors and hues of the vibrant veggies just seem to scream “summer”.
-I used zucchini, bell peppers, red onions, scallions and lots of fresh, sweet summer corn.
-A splash of both lemon juice and olive oil along with chunks of salty Feta cheese and lots of fresh thyme finish it off.
-Simple ingredients, but when they all come together on a crisp crostini or a pita chip, it’s truly an incredibly delicious taste sensation .
+I decided to name this appetizer, Farmer's Market Feta Bruschetta because the flavors and hues of the vibrant veggies seem to scream "summer", that wonderful time of year when roadside stands and markets are brimming with delicious fresh produce.
+I used zucchini, bell peppers, red onions, scallions and lots of sweet summer corn.
+A splash of both lemon juice and olive oil along with chunks of salty Feta cheese and sprigs of fresh thyme finish it off.
+Simple ingredients, but when they all come together on a crisp crostini or a pita chip, it's a fabulous taste sensation!

-We had some friends spend last weekend with us.
-I’d been busy preparing dinner and not long before they arrived, started thinking about an appetizer to serve.
-There was Pineapple Sriracha Jam and Balsamic Strawberry Black Pepper Jam in the freezer so knew I could add crackers and cream cheese for a little gourmet feast.
+A while back, we had some friends spend a weekend with us.
+I'd been busy preparing dinner and not long before they arrived, started thinking about an appetizer to serve.
+There was Pineapple Sriracha Jam and Balsamic Strawberry Black Pepper Jam in the freezer so knew I could add crackers and goat cheese for a delicious pre-dinner nibble.
 But something fresh and light sounded much better.
-This old standby came to mind and I checked the fridge.
-I’d just been to the market so there was lots of good stuff.
-All I needed to do was pull out a few items, along with my chef’s knife and go to town.
+This old standby came to mind so I checked the fridge and started pulling out some stash.

-Keep this one on your emergency docket.
+Keep this one on your emergency recipe stash.
 Add whatever veggies you have or like along with some diced (or crumbled) Feta.
 Serve it with crostini or pita chips.
-Oh, and you might want to hide a few scoops for a delicious salad the next day because the bowl will come back clean no matter how high (or low) you fill it!
+The bowl will come back clean no matter how high (or low) you fill it!

 - fine zest from one lemon